The 21 Best Motorhome Routes in the UK for an Amazing Adventure!

 Sandringham

 The royal estate at Sandringham is set in beautiful woodlands perfect for walking.
-Visit the house, gardens and transport museum before heading to see the St Mary Magdalene church where the Queen attends services when she is staying at Sandringham.
+Visit the house, gardens and transport museum before heading to see the St Mary Magdalene church where the King attends services when he is staying at Sandringham.

 There are often events here too, such as farmers markets and craft fairs, check the Sandringham Estate website for details and dates.